Kinorhyncha: Reproduction

 There are two sexes that look alike, although some sexual dimorphism in allometry has been reported.
 A pair of gonads are located in the mid-region of the trunk, and open to pores in the final segment.
 In most species, the sperm duct includes two or three spiny structures that presumably aid in copulation, although the details are unknown.
 Individual spermatozoa can reach a quarter of the total body length.
 The larvae are free-living, but little else is known of their reproductive process.
 After having laid an egg, the female packs it into a protective envelope of mud and organic material.

 Classification

 Their closest relatives are thought to be the phyla Loricifera and Priapulida.
 Together they constitute the Scalidophora.

 Taxonomy

 The two groups of Kinorhynchs are generally characterized as classes in Sørensen et al. (2015).
 270 species have been described and this number is expected to increase substantially.
 Morphological data has been collected for systematic phylogeny from dozens, and the integration of this with molecular data has led to a new systematic paradigm featuring the order Allomalorhagida (with Homalorhagida being retired).
+Phylogenomic data has shown Allomalorhagida and Cyclorhagida to be divided in three and two major clades respectively.

 The oldest known species is Eokinorhynchus from the Fortunian of China.

+Five genera, Echinoderes, Cephalorhyncha, Fissuroderes, Meristoderes, and Polacanthoderes, are currently recognized within the family.
+The latter four genera are rather small and accommodate one to nine species only, whereas a vast majority of the diversity is contained in the Echinoderes, that holds more than 100 species.

+Globally Echinoderes are the most diverse, abundant and commonly encountered of all kinorhynch genera.